JohnTheCoolingFan/rhythm-engine/README.md

 This project aims to create a pointer based rhythm game (similar to osu!) with this in mind.
 The goal is to use linear interpolation tools to enable interesting mechanics.
 The game will feature a first in class editor with tools inspired by Digital Audio Workstations to make hyper expressive gameplay creation much easier.
 Currently with similar things like osu! storyboards and beatsaber custom levels this is done via scripting which isn't as accessible as a good gui editor nor as ergonomic to use.

 ---
 Status: ***WIP***
-- [ ] Refactor and port old GGEZ code to Bevy
+- [x] Refactor and port old GGEZ code to Bevy
+- [x] Core tooling refactors
+- [x] Visual programming additions
 - [ ] Editor
 - [ ] Play
 ...